 Assuming a static population, if the goals listed in the 7% Solution are achieved and scaled up to 2030, 100% of emissions from residential and 95% of emissions from commercial buildings will have been retrofitted to use zero emissions heating and hot water systems.
 Transportation emissions from commutes to and from Sooke would be reduced by 76% and emissions from travelling within Sooke would be reduced by 27%.
-Given the continued growth of the community and ongoing development that is occurring, additional strategies are required to ensure Sooke reduces annual emissions more than 7% per year to achieve a 50% reduction from 2018 levels by 2030.
+Given the continued growth of the community and ongoing development that is occurring, additional strategies are required to ensure Sooke reduces annual emissions more than 7% per year to achieve a 50% reduction from 2018 levels by2030.

 The 7% Solution is intended as a management tool that would help plan actions, monitor progress and report on results.
 Prioritizing emissions from buildings and commutes to and from Sooke is essential to successfully reducing overall emissions in Sooke.
-The actions outlined in this Climate Action Plan follow the recommendations of the 7% Solution and identify additional strategies to reduce emissions annually by at least 7%.
-This annual reduction may require recalculation in the future to ensure that the target aligns with actual performance and other metrics.